Geodesic planes in the convex core of an acylindrical 3-manifold: The boundary of the convex core

 \section{The boundary of the convex core}

 In this short section we analyze the behavior of $C \cap \Lambda$ for circles that meet the limit set but do not separate it.
-The result we need does not require that $M$ is acylindrical, only that it has incompressible boundary.
+The result we need does not require that $M$ is acylindrical, only that its convex core is compact.

 \begin{theorem} Let $M = \Gamma \bs \half^3$ be a convex cocompact 3--manifold with limit set $\Lambda$.
 Let $C$ be the boundary of a supporting hyperplane for $\hull(\Lambda)$.
 Then: \begin{enumerate} \item $\Gamma^C$ is a convex cocompact Fuchsian group; and \item There is a finite set $\Lambda_0$ such that \end{enumerate}